rohitbams/Room-Management-App/README.md

 ---

 ## Overview

+### What is the Room Management App?

+The Room Management App is a comprehensive **event management platform** designed to streamline the process of organising and attending events.
+The application serves as a central hub where event organisers can book rooms for their events, and attendees can discover and register for events that interest them.

+**Real-World Use Case:**
+Imagine a university, conference center, or community hub where multiple events happen daily.
+Event organisers (speakers, workshop leaders, club presidents) need to reserve rooms for their events.
+Meanwhile, students, employees, or community members want to browse available events and sign up to attend.
+This application bridges that gap by providing:

+- **For Event Organisers:** A simple way to book rooms, specify event details (date, time, duration), and track who's attending their events
+- **For Attendees:** An easy-to-use platform to browse available events, register for ones they're interested in, and manage their event schedule
+- **For Administrators:** System-wide oversight to manage rooms, monitor bookings, and ensure smooth operations

+The platform is accessible through both a modern GUI interface (perfect for everyday use) and a terminal CLI (ideal for power users or remote access), making it flexible for different user preferences and scenarios.

+### Technical Overview

 A comprehensive room booking system built using **Agile/Scrum methodology** with **Test-Driven Development (TDD)**.
 The system provides a RESTful backend API consumed by both terminal (CLI) and graphical (GUI) clients, enabling seamless event management and attendee coordination.